Xovee/cs-conf-stats/README.md

 npm run build:seo
 ```

-This creates `/conferences/`, one page for each conference, one page for each conference year, `sitemap.xml`, `sitemap.txt`, and `robots.txt`.
+This creates `/conferences/`, one page for each conference, one page for each conference year, `sitemap.xml`, and `robots.txt`.

 ## Discuss